-This program serves families who have a child up to age 3 with a delay in his/her development and/or qualifying diagnosis.
-We partner with local school districts for the initial evaluation to assess your child’s development, and determine if your child qualifies for the supports and services offered through the Early Intervention Program.
+This program serves families who have a child up to age 3 with a delay in development and/or qualifying diagnosis.
+An initial evaluation is done to determine if your child qualifies for the supports and services offered through the Early Intervention Program.

 The following areas of development are considered when determining eligibility:

 Adaptive (Self-help skills such as eating, drinking and dressing)

 Communication (Interactions with others such as looking, listening, using sounds, gestures, and words to express and understand thoughts and feelings)

 Physical (Body movements to change position or location such as rolling, sitting, crawling, standing, walking and using hands for reaching, playing or eating)